pathakshiv2890/java-code-review-guidelines/logging.md

 - ✅ Include contextual information (IDs, timestamps, user info)
 - ✅ Use parameterized logging to avoid string concatenation
-- ✅ Include stack traces for exceptions
+- ✅ Include stack traces for exceptions if generic exception is caught
 - ✅ Use ExceptionUtils for better stack trace handling

 ```java